-If the performance, attendance, or behavior of the job is unsatisfactory, the Office of Financial Aid and the Office of Human Resources require a letter of termination from the supervisor, including a brief explanation of cause.
-Students also have the option to meet with the Assistant Director of Financial Aid to discuss the dismissal.
+If the performance, attendance, or behavior of the job is unsatisfactory, the Office of Human Resources requires a letter of termination from the supervisor, including a brief explanation of cause.
+If a FWS student employee, this letter must be sent to the Office of Human Resources and Office of Financial Aid.
+FWS students also have the option to meet with the Assistant Director of Financial Aid to discuss the dismissal.

 Whether employment is terminated for cause or voluntarily, students should be aware that reassignment of employment is not guaranteed within the semester or the academic year.
-Students terminated for cause including but not limited to poor work performance, may jeopardize your right to participate in the Federal Work-Study program in future academic years if such action is deemed warranted by the Office of Financial Aid.
+Students terminated for cause including but not limited to poor work performance, may jeopardize their right to participate in the student employment in future academic years.
+For FWS students, this includes future FWS program participation, if such action is deemed warranted by the Office of Financial Aid.